 - The Health Care and Education Reconciliation Act of 2010

 Some provisions of the law have been phased in already but many big changes are scheduled to take effect in January 2014.

-By law, you must be enrolled in a health insurance plan that meets basic minimum standards by January 1, 2014.
+By law, you must be enrolled in a health insurance plan that meets basic minimum standards.
 This is sometimes referred to as the “individual mandate.”
 Simply stated, if you don’t have medical coverage next year, you may be subject to a tax penalty equal to the greater of either:

 $95 for an individual, capped at three times that amount or $285 per family;